Fight Flu Together

 Flu Shot Options for those without Health Insurance

-- Solano Public Health and community partners are offering free drive-thru or walk-in flu clinics for community members without insurance.
-Please see here for a printable list of flu shot clinics
+- Solano Public Health and community partners will be offering free drive-thru or walk-in flu clinics for community members without insurance.
+Please continue to check back for availability.

 - For undocumented residents over 26 and above who have restricted scope or emergency Medi-Cal, you can enroll in Path To Health program at the following locations and get free immunizations, including a free flu shot:

 - La Clinica Vallejo - 243 Georgia St B, Vallejo, CA